 The HPI figure we publish each month compares the average house price today to what it was in January 1995, with the index set then at 100.
 It includes figures at national, regional, county and London borough level.

-The March data shows that London experienced the highest annual increase in property value with a movement of 9.6 per cent.
-The North East experienced the greatest annual price fall of 5.5 per cent.
+The April 2013 data shows that London experienced the most significant annual price increase on with a movement of 6.2 per cent.
+The North East saw the greatest annual price fall with a movement of -5.7 per cent.

 Download the April 2013 HPI statistical report (PDF, 474KB), which shows headline statistics, average price changes by area, sales volumes and repossession volumes.